 9 – Try the aboriginal food

-Usually made of wild boar or dear and a range of plants you’ve never heard about, the Taiwanese aboriginal food is usually really tasty and different from the more classical Taiwanese food.
+Among the many things to do in Taitung, trying the aboriginal food is a must!
+Usually made of wild boar or dear and a range of plants you’ve never heard about, the food in Taitung is usually really tasty and different from the more classical Taiwanese food.
 If you want to try the aboriginal cuisine head for Mi Ba Nai in Taitung city or Luolei restaurant which also offers traditional music performances.

 Things to do around Taitung: